43 Social policy

 At the other end of the scale are policies driven by hard paternalism.
 These policies tend to limit individual freedom and choice, instead coercing individuals to conform to particular standards of behaviour or ways of being.
 Extending Thaler and Sunstein’s example, a hard paternalist approach to improving school students’ diets might involve regulating the food options available in school cafeterias to exclude unhealthy foods, thereby restricting choice and removing individual discretion.

-Over the past decade, there has been an intensified interest in translating behavioural economics theory into public policy development.[73]
-Bonoli has referred to this as the ‘active social policy paradigm’: one in which governments routinely use social policy instruments to pursue the health and wellbeing of their populations.[74]
-In Australia, the Department of the Prime Minister and Cabinet now has a dedicated behavioural economics team, ‘BETA’, established to enhance the ability of the Australian public service to, among other things, ‘apply behavioural insights to public policy and administration’.[75]
-The team has worked on a range of policy projects to date, including in relation to tax compliance, influencing consumers’ energy choices, and ensuring compliance with labour laws.[76]
+Over the past decade, there has been an intensified interest in translating behavioural economics theory into public policy development.[81]
+Bonoli has referred to this as the ‘active social policy paradigm’: one in which governments routinely use social policy instruments to pursue the health and wellbeing of their populations.[82]
+In Australia, the Department of the Prime Minister and Cabinet now has a dedicated behavioural economics team, ‘BETA’, established to enhance the ability of the Australian public service to, among other things, ‘improve the lives of Australians by generating and applying evidence from the behavioural and social sciences to find solutions to complex policy problems’.[83]
+The team has worked on a range of policy projects to date, including in relation to tax compliance, influencing consumers’ energy and financial product choices, and ensuring compliance with labour laws.[84]
 Though there are arguments for and against the use of behavioural economics, behavioural objectives are apparent in a range of social policies in Australia.
 Income management (discussed in the below case study) provides one example.

 Case example: income management in Australia

-Having been first introduced in 2007 under the Northern Territory Emergency Response, income management now operates in discrete jurisdictions across Australia, including across the NT, and in parts of Western Australia (WA), Queensland, New South Wales (NSW), South Australia and Victoria.
-By March 2018, there were around 25,270 participants across Australia (though this excludes participants in the areas added since this time).[77]
+First introduced in 2007 under the Northern Territory Emergency Response, income management thereafter operated in discrete jurisdictions across Australia, including across the NT, and in parts of Western Australia (WA), Queensland, New South Wales (NSW), South Australia and Victoria.

-Alternatively, income management under the Cape York Welfare Reform initiative[80] is delivered as one of multiple options (including referral to support services) available to the Family Responsibilities Commission: a statutory authority that undertakes restorative conferencing with welfare recipients who breach certain social triggers.[81]
-Conferencing is undertaken by Indigenous community Elders (sitting as ‘local commissioners’) and the decision about whether to apply income management, including what percentage and for how long, is also made by the Elders.
-This model was ‘opted into’ by the participating communities as part of the broader Cape York Welfare Reform initiative.
+Alternatively, income management under the Cape York Welfare Reform initiative[88] is delivered as one of multiple options (including referral to support services) available to the Family Responsibilities Commission: a statutory authority that undertakes restorative conferencing with welfare recipients who breach certain social triggers.[89]
+Conferencing is undertaken by Indigenous community Elders (sitting as ‘local commissioners’) and the decision about whether to apply income management, including what percentage (60 per cent, 75 per cent or 90 per cent) and for how long, is also made by the Elders.

 Although the models differ in their design and administration, they all involve behavioural objectives, which seek to coerce certain behaviours by restricting or removing individual choice over expenditure – a form of hard paternalism.
 In this way, welfare income is used as a lever for behavioural compliance with selected social norms.
 Welfare conditionality of this nature is also supported by broader discourses around welfare dependency and, thus, it is hoped that by increasing conditionality, individuals will ultimately be incentivised away from long spells on welfare.